A major trip overseas, a wedding, and a website going down… just HOW do you get your business back to awesome after all this, and fast?

 To boost my enquiries, I hit social media hard, to get visible again after my long almost-absence (I hate going on Facebook when I’m on holidays, I think if you’re on there all the time you aren’t having enough fun!!).
 I also rustled up my next workshop series and did a bunch of social ads for those – my workshops are a good introduction for new clients thinking about working with me one-on-one.
 Thinking about my amazing and brilliant workshops (well I really think so!) and starting to get ticket sales for those really boosted my enthusiasm for work.

-By the end of the second week things were back to normal, with a solid routine in place, enquiries coming in every day, and photo shoots and consulting being booked!
+By the end of the second week things were back to normal, with a solid routine in place, enquiries coming in every day, and clients being booked!
 Cue big sigh of relief… and exhaustion 😉